learn-co-curriculum/react-presentation-components/README.md

 })
 ```

-Okay, so does this fit our pattern?
+So does this fit our pattern?
 Absolutely, it does.
 Here is a component
 that does nothing but render a piece of our UI; that has no notion of how
 to fetch or reload the `message` data that it takes in as a `prop`; that has
 no changeable state; and that only contains a render method.
 So, I think we can